 Area Assumption Level of uncertainty (low to high) Nature of that uncertainty Potential effects of that uncertainty Life cycle of significant infrastructure Significant renewal expenditure for newly constructed assets will not be required over the first 30 years of asset life.
 Medium Stopbank settlement rates and failure of ancillary components.
 Increased expenditure assets Accuracy of asset data and flood modelling underlying the financial projections is sufficiently robust.
 Medium to low Flood modelling assumptions.
 Large, low-probability events have the potential to shift probability estimates.
 Increased expenditure Potential structural failures are able to be detected and remedied before they occur.
 Medium River bank and stopbank conditional surveys are successful in identifying risk.
 Flooding of protected areas if structural failure occurs.
 Future sea level rise associated with climate change, and increases in extreme rainfall intensities, do not exceed existing projections.
 Low More rapid sea level rise would lead to more frequent over-topping of coastal stopbanks and higher tailwater conditions for coastal river basins.
 Higher cost of protecting and draining low-lying coastal areas.
 May trigger managed retreat strategy earlier than anticipated.
 Growth or decline in the demand for relevant services Population growth/decline and land use development in floodplains is not expected to be a significant driver.
-Low Accuracy of growth projections and effectiveness of land use planning.
-Significant additional growth and development in flood-prone areas will lead to additional flood risk and drive additional demand for protection.
+Low Significant additional growth and development in flood-prone areas will lead to additional flood risk and drive additional demand for protection.
 Public perception of flood risk may change, and demand may increase as climate change effects become apparent.
 High Public perception about climate change and personal risk.
 Changes in public perception of risk are hard to anticipate and may lead to a sudden increase in demand, especially when coastal flooding becomes more frequent due to sea level rise.
 New legislation (e.g. National Adaptation Plan process, Freshwater Plan or National Policy Statement on natural hazards or climate change) may place requirements on regional councils to provide coastal protection.
 Medium Legislative framework.
 The question of responsibility for coastal hazard management, response and funding remains unsettled.
 Sea level rise is likely to bring about legislative change in the future which may result in a greater role for regional councils to provide adaptation solutions, including protection or managed retreat.
 Increases or decreases in relevant levels of service Adequate provision has been made for the projected impacts of climate change in scheme designs based on Ministry for the Environment climate change projections.
 Low Climate change tracks along high-end projections, resulting in lower levels of service.
 Effect is low, as scheme adaptation can take place over decadal timescales, but ultimately there will be increased costs to maintain levels of service or implement a retreat strategy.

 Adequate operational expenditure is provided to maintain scheme service levels.

+Level of service standards for urban areas Medium may eventually be adopted at a national level, following public enquiries into flood events.

+Medium

-Medium Estimation of extent of maintenance works required.
+Estimation of extent of maintenance works required.

+May require urban flood schemes to meet a higher level of service.

 Reduce level of service or increase expenditure to maintain level of service.

-Level of service standards for urban areas may eventually be adopted at a national level, following public enquiries into flood events.
-Medium schemes to meet a higher level Review and change potential funding mechanisms to enable national standards to be met.
+Review and change potential funding mechanisms to enable national standards to be met.